 - Hypermobility and it’s accompanying effect of stability and proprioceptive processing contribute to both sensory seeking and sedentary behavior, sometimes in the same child.
 Add in pain and fatigue, and perhaps even POTS or dysautonomia, and you have a kid that is both active and inactive, both attentive and unfocused on tasks at different times of the day.
 Self-regulation appears to be very unstable.
 If a child’s entire physical condition isn’t taken into assessment, a referral for an ADHD diagnosis could result.

-- Difficulties with mobility and stability make active play and engagement in sports more difficult.
+- Difficulties with mobility and stability make active play and engagement in sports and playing a musical instrument more difficult.
 This has social as well as physical effects on children at all ages.
 For some kids, they can play but get injured at a more frequent rate.
 Other children aren’t able to keep up with their peers on the playground and seek more sedentary or independent activities.
 And for some other kids, they experience the pain of being the last kid picked for group play or being bullied for the awkward way they move.
 The child that was more mobile and athletic when younger, and is now experiencing a loss of skill or an increase in pain, is also at risk for feelings of depression and fear of movement.
 That fear is a real problem, with a name: kineseophobia.
 This isn’t the same as gravitational insecurity, but it may look like it to a clinician unless that therapist is aware of a child’s history or all of the current clinical problems.
 If a younger child is struggling with being active, check out Picking The Best Trikes, Scooters, Etc. For Kids With Low Tone and Hypermobility for some ideas to make things easier.
-For older kids that struggle with sports, read Should Your Hypermobile Child Play Sports? because sometimes the question is how to play, not whether to play.
+For older kids that struggle with sports or music, read Should Your Hypermobile Child Play Sports? and Hypermobility and Music Lessons: Is Your Child Paying Too High a Price for Culture? because sometimes the question is how to play, not whether to play.

 - Hypermobile kids can have issues with feeding that contribute to patterns of behavior that extend beyond the dinner table.
 Difficulty with eating, chewing, and even constipation can result in behavioral changes.
 Crankiness is only the beginning.
 Imagine being constantly constipated or gagging/choking on food.
 Especially with younger kids, learning social interaction skills at the table can be lost in a parent’s need to alter food choice or their concerns over nutrition.
 The development of persistent oppositional behavior can begin at the dinner table and spill over into all interactions.
 Hypermobile kids don’t always have issues that restrict them from eating; some kids don’t get enough exercise or find eating to be a pleasurable activity that doesn’t take too much energy or skill.
 Used along with media use or gaming, snacking is something that they enjoy.
 The extra weight they carry makes movement more difficult and places extra force on joints.
 But exercising in pain and fatigue isn’t an easy fix.

 - Children develop social and emotional skills in engagement with others.
-The child who attends therapy instead of playdates, the tween that doesn’t have the stamina to go on a ski trip, the child who can’t sit still during a long play or movie.
+When you spend a lot of time in therapy, it eats into the time available for social skills.
+The child who attends therapy instead of playdates, the tween that doesn’t have the stamina or stability to go on a ski trip, the child who can’t sit still during a long play or movie.
 All of these kids are having difficulties that reduce their social interactions to some degree.
 Encourage the families of the children you treat to be mindful of a child’s whole life experiences and weave interventions into life, not life into interventions.

 As therapists, we owe it to our clients to ask questions that help us understand the daily challenges of life and create treatment plans that support a child’s social and emotional development.
 Waiting for mental health professionals to ask those questions isn’t enough.
 And remember, if there is a counselor or therapist involved, share what you know about the impact of hypermobility on behavior.
 Without awareness of the physiological and sensory basis of behavior, professionals may make an incomplete assessment that will not result in progress!